hetu-script/hetu-script/docs/docs/en-US/binding/index.md

 dart value: {greeting: hello}
 hetu value: {greeting: hello, foo: bar}
 ```

-You can pass object from Dart to Hetu by the return value of external functions.

-You can pass object from Hetu to Dart by the return value of Interpreter's [invoke] function;

 ## Typedef for unwrap Hetu function into Dart function